nathanlong/hero-dice/README.md

 * Provide simple audio feedback for use at the table (prevents fudging because you can hear the results of some systems)
 * Customizable with several color scheme options
 * Support several systems:
+    * D20 systems (D&D, OSE, Worlds Without Number, and many others)
+    * Blades in the Dark
     * Freeform Universal / FIG
+    * Powerered by the Apocalypse systems
     * Risus
-    * Blades in the Dark
-    * Powerered by the Apocalypse systems
-    * D20 systems (D&D, Worlds Without Number, and many others)

 ## Recommended IDE Setup